2025–26 BUCS Super Rugby season: Silverware and trophies

 At the end of the regular season, the team at the top of the league table is the league champion.
 Teams are ranked by league points, followed by points difference (points scored in games minus points conceded), then simply points scored.

 The top 8 teams from the final league standings qualify for the National Championship playoffs.
 This is a seeded bracket, meaning the higher up the league table teams finished the more home games and relatively easier opposition they play.

 In previous seasons, the 10th placed team would enter into a playoff to determine promotion and relegation with the divisions below, but for the 2025-26 the format was altered to automatic relegation for 10th.
 This team is replaced by the team who wins the promotion playoff match - contested between the two league winners of Northern Premier 1 & Southern Premier 1.

 A lineal trophy is also contested; The Challenge shield.
 The holder defends it during every home game they play.
 Should they lose (at home only), the visiting team takes the Challenge shield with them.

 Loughborough are the defending league champions, whilst Hartpury are the defending National Champions.
 At the start of the season, Exeter held the Challenge Shield.
 During Week 7, Cardiff defeated Exeter (33-50) thus claiming the Challenge Shield for themselves.
-The following week (Match Week 8), Bath won away at Cardiff 14-77 to take the Challenge Shield from Cardiff.
+The following week (Match Week 8), Bath won away at Cardiff 14-77 to take the Challenge Shield for themselves.